 Often times when populating data into your MAP or CRM it helps to know how the data will be delivered from our side.
-With State and Country we have a name field and a code field.
+With State and Country, we have a name field and a code field.
 The name will give you the full name of the country, state, or proving and code will provide an acronym (following ISO-3166).
 The file below lists out all of our Country names, Country Codes, State Names, and State codes that you can expect.
-You can also customize these if needed by adding custom values in the respective columns and sending this file into our Support Team.
+You can also customize these if needed by adding custom values in the respective columns and sending this file to our Support Team.

 Will all new pages with SmartForms be indexed automatically or do we always need to update you guys?

 If you want the same granularity in the reports, then we will need to tokenize every form URL.

 Define "User", "Pass", and "Review"?

 User: The end-user chose a company from the interactive company select list.